 This picture frame wallpaper was so easy to set up as an art activity—I recommend it!
 I really like how frames make kids approach their drawing and art a little differently.
 Sometimes it’s good to think inside the box.
 Heh.

-Do you have butcher paper?
-If not, you could also use easel paper and maybe just tape two sheets side by side.
 Or you could use the big brown contractors paper that you can get at mega home stores (cheap!).
 With the brown paper, you could either use white paint to paint inside the frames first (I considered doing this, just because I thought it would look cool), letting the paint dry before letting the kids draw or paint their pictures.
 Or, you could just let them draw on the paper as is.
 Oil pastels are vibrant enough to show up pretty well on the brown.

 More Frame Drawing Ideas for Kids

 - Using Frames to Inspire Children’s Drawing